 To learn more about SimonePin Productions check out their website here.

 The PaLacia Chamberlain Lee Salon

 The Palacia ChamberLain Lee Salon is a full hair care salon specializing in providing quality services to multi-ethnic families and individuals with a variety of textured hair needs.
-The salon was established in February of 2019 by founder Palacia Scott, a cosmetologist from Baltimore, now located in Northgate, Seattle, WA.
-Palacia Scott aims to merge the ongoing gap between beauty professionals and her community and is blessed to offer a space for where her diverse staff and clientele can feel welcomed, valued, and earnestly cared for.
-What makes the PCL Salon so unique is their ability to passionately serve multicultural people efficiently in an inclusive environment of respect for individuality and diverse expressions of faith–because of Palacia Scott’s own love for the Lord–inspiring the confidence others need to bloom beautifully in every area of their lives.
+The salon was established in February of 2019 by founder Palacia Scott.
+Palacia is cosmetologist from Baltimore who is now located in Northgate, Seattle, WA.
+Palacia Scott aims to merge the ongoing gap between beauty professionals and her community.
+She says she is blessed to offer a space where her diverse staff and clientele can feel welcomed, valued, and earnestly cared for.
+What makes the PCL Salon so unique is their ability to passionately serve multicultural people efficiently in an inclusive environment of respect for individuality and diverse expressions of faith.
+Palacia Scott’s own love for the Lord inspires the confidence others need to bloom beautifully in every area of their lives.

-PCL Salon founder Palacia Scott is, “excited and honored to be among the IMPACT Pitch Top 10 Finalists because the possibility of winning will present my business with greater opportunities.
-I’m so grateful for how God used my mentor Jessica Conaway, Business Impact NW, their affiliates, my church family, and my beautiful clients to bless my life, and so that through my business I can be an even greater blessing in the lives of others.”
+PCL Salon founder Palacia Scott is, “excited and honored to be among the IMPACT Pitch Top 10 Finalists.
+The possibility of winning will present my business with greater opportunities.
+I’m so grateful for how God used my mentor Jessica Conaway, Business Impact NW, their affiliates, my church family, and my beautiful clients to bless my life so that through my business I can be an even greater blessing in the lives of others.”

 To learn more about Palacia ChamberLain Lee Salon check out their website here.